-Sony intros 'my Xperia' security service, global launch expected in Q2 2013Alex Wagner - Deputy Managing Editor, News Desk
+Sony intros 'my Xperia' security service, global launch expected in Q2 2013Alex Wagner - Editorial Director of News and Content

 There are several services available to smartphone users that are meant to help them locate their handset should it ever somehow become lost, such as Apple's Find My iPhone and BlackBerry's BlackBerry Protect.
 Today Sony announced the pilot program for its own security offering, dubbed "my Xperia."